how to make a calculator

 24# AttributeError

-• then I click on calculator.py in the src folder to open it in the editor, and I type the name
+• I open calculator.py from the src folder in the editor, and I type the name

 1add